raspberrypilearning/hamster-party-cam/README.md

 Phew; that is a fair bit of setup, but it will be worth it in the end.

-##Step 1: Create a pressure sensitive switch
+##Step 1: Create a trigger switch

 We only want the Raspberry Pi to take pictures of the hamsters when they are out and having a good time.
 (No doubt they are throwing out some robot dance moves in your absence.)
-So you will need to create a switch that triggers the camera to make a program run, in order to take pictures of the party.
+So you will need to create a trigger to make a program run, in order to take pictures of the party.

 ###Activity checklist: